josephwecker/prim/notes.md

 Omnicomplete working, of course...

+Automatically "guess" most of the main include-path, for tag search etc. etc., by including all subdirectories of the project that have source in them... ?
+Or possibly only lazily after doing `checkpath`

 #### PrimFind

 tag refreshing
   - when file has been changed, quick cpp pass on file to make sure syntax is good2go. if good, run ctags/cscope on it real quick.
 If not good to go, indicate in status-line (or something)

+tag sub-priority
+(from help tags)
+  When there are multiple matches for a tag, this priority is used:

+  1. "FSC"  A full matching static tag for the current file.
+  2. "F C"  A full matching global tag for the current file.
+  3. "F  "  A full matching global tag for another file.
+  4. "FS "  A full matching static tag for another file.
+  5. " SC"  An ignore-case matching static tag for the current file.
+  6. "  C"  An ignore-case matching global tag for the current file.
+  7. "   "  An ignore-case matching global tag for another file.
+  8. " S "  An ignore-case matching static tag for another file.

 Less weight to anything in a path-part that starts with a dot